 Checking your books

-You will often want to check that everything is in good order and good accounting practice would be to do this at least once a month.
+You will often want to check that everything is in good order, and it is good accounting practice to do this at least once a month.

 To ensure you have accounted for everything, you should run a bank reconciliation at least once a month.
 A bank reconciliation checks that the transactions in your bank have all been entered into Actionstep.

-There is also a recommended process you can take to ensure your reporting and accounting is complete.
+This is also a recommended process you should take to ensure your reporting and accounting is complete.